loco-rs/loco/docs-site/content/docs/getting-started/starters.md

 #### Saas Starter

-The Saas starter is perfect for projects requiring both a frontend website and a REST API.
-It comes equipped with:
+The Saas starter is an all-included set up for projects requiring both a UI and a REST API.
+For the UI this starter supports a client-side app or classic server-side templates (or a combination).

-**Frontend**
+**UI**

-- Built on React and Vite (easy to replace with your preferred framework).
+- Frontend starter built on React and Vite (easy to replace with your preferred framework).
 - Static middleware that point on your frontend build and includes a fallback index.
+Alternatively you can configure it for static assets for server-side templates.
-- The Tera view engine configured for server side view templates, including i18n configuration.
-Templates and i18n assets live in `assets/`
+- The Tera view engine configured for server-side templates, including i18n configuration.
+Templates and i18n assets live in `assets/`.

 **Rest API**